Michigan Mini Tort Law Changes: How do They Impact You if You Are Involved in a Car Accident?

 However, non-Michigan based insurance companies, such as Allstate or State Farm, are 3163 insurers because they are authorized to transact car insurance in Michigan.
 In this case, an out-of-state policy automatically transforms into a Michigan no-fault policy when a non-resident is operating their car in Michigan.

 The recently added exception states that a person listed as an excluded driver for a motor vehicle or motorcycle he or she is operating at the time of the accident is not entitled to no-fault benefits.

 It states a person who was “the owner or operator of a motor vehicle for which coverage was excluded under a policy exclusion authorized under section 3017” is not eligible for no-fault benefits.
 Under MCL 500.3017, an auto insurance carrier can exclude coverage for accidents when drivers use a digital network app to provide customers with rides, such as is the case with Uber or Lyft.

 The process for claiming a mini-tort is relatively simple if insurances are in place; however, it is always wise to consult a car accident attorney at our law firm to protect your interests.

-If you have been involved in an automobile accident, please contact our law office at 1-866-MICH-LAW (1-866-642-6261) for a no obligation case evaluation.
+If you have been involved in an automobile accident, please contact our law office at 1-866-MICH-LAW (1-866-642-6261) for a no obligation case evaluation with general information purposes only.
 Cases are handled on a contingent fee basis.